chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

 This day was much like the day before it.
-We headed directly to North Junction at the end of the road, cleared up rocks along the way, and started our search for Baxter.
-Most searching is on foot because there's just this one road that passes through the area.
+We headed directly to North Junction at the end of the road, cleared rocks along the way, and started our search for Baxter.
+Most of our searching was on foot because there's just this one road that passes through the area.
 We again searched under all the houses and porches.
 We searched near the water.
 We walked down the railroad tracks even further.
 We called his name and yelled some of his favorite words (... like "treats").

 </div>